 My boys loved the Knights & Dragons room we stayed in but I toured all the room options and any of them would be fun to stay in.

-All rooms include a separate area for kids with a bunk bed and pull out trundle and an entertainment center.
+All rooms include a separate area for kids with bunk beds and pull out trundle and an entertainment center.
 Adults get their own flat panel TV and a King size bed.
 Each room includes a mini-fridge and coffee maker as well.
 Bigger families with children can opt for one of the larger room types.
 Suites with a pull-out sofa sleeper are available and accommodate up to 7 people.

-LEGOLAND Hotel Treasure Hunt
+LEGOLAND Hotel Room Treasure Hunt

 Just like at the original LEGOLAND California Hotel, kids enjoy a treasure hunt in their room complete with LEGO surprises.
-Complete the scavenger hunt (provided at check-in) and you will learn the code to unlock the treasure box in your room.
+Complete the scavenger hunt (provided at check-in) and you will learn the code to unlock the treasure chest in your room.

 The scavenger hunt resets every night, so if you stay for more than one night, you can find a new treasure each night!

 Guests will defend the King’s Castle and help protect the King’s treasure form the approaching bad Dragon Knights and their fire-breathing dragons.